-NOW FOLLOWS THE MEANS WHEREBY THE WHOLE WORK OF THIS MASTERY IS PERFECTED; EXPLAINED BY A FEW SUITABLE ILLUSTRA-TIONS, PARABLES, AND VARIOUS APHORISMS OF THE PHILOSOPHERS by Heaven and Earth the aforesaid two Operations; but many doubts arise, before the Work is finished.
-That the following Figures may be better understood we give a few Parables in illustration :-
+NOW FOLLOWS THE MEANS WHEREBY THE WHOLE WORK OF THIS MASTERY IS PERFECTED; EXPLAINED BY A FEW SUITABLE ILLUSTRATIONS, PARABLES, AND VARIOUS APHORISMS OF THE PHILOSOPHERS

-ERMES, a Father of Philosophy, says: "It is indeed needed that at the End of this World, Heaven and Earth should meet and come home."
-Meaning
+ERMES, a Father of Philosophy, says: "It is indeed needed that at the End of this World, Heaven and Earth should meet and come home.
+Meaning by Heaven and Earth the aforesaid two Operations; but many doubts arise, before the Work is finished.
+That the following Figures may be better understood we give a few Parables in illustration:-